Sugar is everywhere. So ubiquitously intermingled in our lives that it can seem impossible to avoid.

 Another study over the course of more than two decades showed men who consumed 67 grams or more of sugar per day were 23% more likely to become depressed than men who ate less than 40 grams a day. (h/t Healthline)

 Speaking of depression, some studies have pointed to the spice saffron as possibly having a positive effect on mild-to-moderate depression.
-If you wanted to try putting it in your diet it's as simple as buying it and integrating it easily into your recipes.
+If you wanted to try putting it in your diet it's simple to buy saffron online from us here at Zaffrus and integrating it easily into your recipes.